mdakilahmed/loan_eligibility_dbt_postgres/README.md

 # **Loan Eligibility Data Pipeline Project**

 Welcome to the **Loan Eligibility Data Pipeline** project!
 This project aims to build a data pipeline that processes loan application data to determine loan eligibility based on various financial and credit metrics.
-This guide provides comprehensive instructions to set up and run the project, including data generation, transformation, testing, and analysis using **dbt (Data Build Tool)** with **PostgreSQL**.
+This guide provides comprehensive instructions to set up and run the project, including data generation, transformation, testing, analysis using **dbt (Data Build Tool)** with **PostgreSQL**, and advanced topics like model versioning and rollback functionality.

 **Data Flow**: